 Adjustment type Description Educator Expenses Eligible educators can deduct up to \$250 of qualified expenses paid in the taxable year.
 The maximum deduction is \$500 for spouses who are both educators and filing jointly.
-Business Expenses of Reservists, Performing Artists These expenses include: and Fee-Basis Government Officials Certain business expenses of National Guard and reserve members who traveled more than 100 miles from home to perform services as a National Guard or reserve member; Performing arts-related expenses as a qualified performing artist; and Business expenses of fee-basis state or local government officials.

-Health Savings Account Deduction A deduction for contributions made from a person's income to a qualified HSA during the year.
+Business Expenses of Reservists, Performing Artists and Fee-Basis Government Officials Certain business expenses of National Guard and reserve members who traveled more than 100 miles from home to perform services as a National Guard Performing arts-related expenses as a qualified performing artist; and Business expenses of fee-basis state or local Health Savings Account government officials.
+A deduction for contributions made from a person's Deduction Maying Expanses income to a qualified HSA during the year.
 Moving Expenses For members of the Armed Forces, the costs of moving as a result of military orders.
 The new work site must be at least 50 miles further from the person's old home than the old home was from the former workplace.
 Deductible Part of Self- Employment Tax A deduction for the employer-equivalent portion of self-employment tax.
 Self-Employed SEP, SIMPLE and Qualified Plans A deduction for contributions to a qualified retirement plan for the self-employed and clergy members.
 Self-Employed Health Insurance Deductions A deduction for the amount paid a self-employed person paid for health insurance for him or herself, spouse and dependents.
 Penalty on Early Withdrawal of Savings A deduction for penalties paid for early withdrawal of savings from certain financial accounts.
-Alimony Paid A deduction for payments to or for a spouse or former spouse under a divorce or separation agreement.
+Alimony Paid A deduction for payments to or on behalf of a spouse or former spouse under a spousal support agreement only when they meet both of the following conditions: Created on or before 12/31/2018; and Has not been modified after 12/31/2018 to specifically state that the Tax Cuts and Jobs Act treatment of spousal support now applies.
 IRA Deduction Contributions made to a traditional IRA during the taxable year may be deducted.
 The person must have earnings in the year to qualify for the deduction.
 Student Loan Interest Deduction A person may take this deduction if all of the following apply: The person paid interest in the taxable year on a qualified student loan; The person is not married filing separately; The person's modified adjusted gross income is less than \$75,000 if single, head of household or qualified widow(er), or \$155,000 if married filing jointly; and The person is not claimed as a dependent on someone else's tax return.
-Domestic Production Activities Deduction A deduction of up to 9% of qualified production activity income from any of the following: Construction of real property in the U.S.; Engineering or architectural services performed in the U.S. for construction of real property in the